apl-cornell/PDL/docs/renaming.md

 Although, in practice, we should always be able to resolve this before freeing write locks (not necessarily read locks), since we require in-order _free_ operations w/ the R/W API.

+Using _checkpoint_ and _resolve_ is necessary whenever reservations may be made speculatively.
+If the stages containing the relevant lock operations _may be speculative_ then checkpoints must also be used when making reservations for this memory.
+This ensures that a checkpoint will always exist, should a rollback due to misspeculation be necessary.